charlenetolentino/mattsnotes/301-main/reading301-12.md

       <li>Set a const to the schema that you want to create. then give names to the attributes of the object. then give those attributes a value for string, boolean, or a number</li>
     </ul>

-1. What does a 500 error status code mean?
+1. Who does a 500 error status code mean?

     <ul>
       <li>internal server error</li>
     </ul>
-1. What is the difference between a status 200 and a status 201?
+1. Who is the difference between a status 200 and a status 201?

     <ul>